-A warm welcome greeted Zambia's President, Dr. Kenneth Kaunda, everywhere he went during his State Visit to Ethiopia.
+Background: A warm welcome greeted Zambia's President, Dr. Kenneth Kaunda, everywhere he went during his State Visit to Ethiopia.
 The visit was made immediately before the opening in Addis Ababa today (September 1) of the summit conference of the Organisation of African Unity.

 President and Mrs. Kaunda were given a 21-gun salute when they arrived at Bole International Airport and were welcomed by Ethiopia's 78-year-old monarch.
 Emperor Haile Selassie.

 The two leaders held talks on international affairs and on cementing the relations between the two countries.
 The Emperor gave a State Banquet at the Jubilee Palace in honour of the visiting couple.

 One of the highlights of the President's visit was a tour of the museum at Haile Selassie University where he was shown something of the history of this ancient Africa kingdom.
 The dynasty of the Emperor claims descent from the son of King Solomon and the Queen of Sheba.

 Dr Kaunda is leading the Zambian delegation at the African summit conference.
 He is accompanied by five of his Ministers.

 SYNOPSIS: The Victory Monument in Addis Ababa where Zambia's President, Dr. Kenneth Kaunda, laid a wreath in memory of those who fell in the fight for Ethiopia's liberation.
 The Zambian leader is in the Ethiopian capital for the Summit Conference of the Organisation of African Unity, which began today (September 1).
 He arrived four days earlier, at the invitation of Emperor Haile Selassie, to pay a State Visit.
 The 78-year-old Emperor was at the airport to meet Dr. Kaunda and his wife.